philoma/Driver_Yawning_System/README.md

 # Driver_Yawning
 There are some rules and codes of conduct for those who drive irrespective of their social status.
 One of them is staying alert and active while driving.
-Neglecting our duties towards safer travel has enabled hundreds of thousands of tragedies to get associated with this wonderful invention every year.
+Neglecting our duties toward safer travel has enabled hundreds of thousands of tragedies to get associated with this wonderful invention every year.
 It may seem like a trivial thing to most folks but following rules and regulations on the road is of utmost importance.
-So, <b>in order to mitigate the chances of road accidents, I've built an AI-ML model to alert the driver of his conciousness while driving the vehicle.<b>
+So, <b>in order to mitigate the chances of road accidents, I've built an AI-ML model to alert the driver of his consciousness while driving the vehicle.<b>
   <br>
   System Model:
   <br>